LiljaAdam/geographical-splits/geo_splits/README.md

 # Geographical Splits for nuScenes and Argoverse 2

+## Text files
+In the `*_txts`folders the set is indicated by the file name.
+E.g. `train.txt` contains the scenes/samples that are used for training.

+## Pickle files
-The two pickle files contain the geographical splits for nuScenes and Argoverse 2.
-They can be loaded through:
+The pickle files contain the geographical splits for nuScenes and Argoverse 2 and can be loaded through:
 ```
 import pickle
 with open('nusc_geo.pkl', 'rb') as f:
     nuscenes_geo_splits = pickle.load(f)
 ```

-For nuScenes you will get a dictionary where each sample token is mapped to a set (train, val, or test).
+For nuScenes the content is a dictionary where each sample token is mapped to a set (train, val, or test).

-For Argoverse you will get a dictionary where each log id is mapped to a set (train, val, or test).
+For Argoverse the content is a dictionary where each log id is mapped to a set (train, val, or test).